fastlane/boarding/README.md

 - `ITC_USER` iTunes Connect username
 - `ITC_PASSWORD` iTunes Connect password
 - `ITC_APP_ID` The Apple ID or Bundle Identifier of your app
+- `HTTP_AUTH` The username and password to protect the 'manage' section from random access (format: username:password)

 **Optional:**
 - `ITC_TOKEN` Set a password to protect your website from random people signing up